-Policy THP 12 - Improving parking provision and improving road safety in Thriplow and Heathfield
+Policy THP 11 - Improving parking provision and improving road safety in Thriplow and Heathfield

-- 1) In order to maintain pedestrian safety on the village roads, all new development proposals will be expected to adopt a design-led approach to addressing the parking needs generated by the development.
-This should take into account known existing issues, in the vicinity, including those described in the supporting text to this policy.
-This would normally mean providing dedicated parking on-plot and being guided by the indicative quantitative standards set out in the Local Plan (currently Policy TI/3) Parking Provision in the 2018 Local Plan.
-Off-plot parking provision will only be acceptable where spaces are provided in a convenient location, for example in the form of parking bays or inset bays, in front of or adjacent to the proposal and without impeding road safety, particularly for pedestrians and other non-motorised users.
-Tree planting and other landscaping should be incorporated to maintain or create a high quality streetscape, that is not visually dominated by parked cars. - 2) Reliance on rear parking courtyards as providing suitable parking for residential properties will not normally be supported due to their proven under utilisation in the parish and due to this resulting in damage to open space, amenity space and street scape through inappropriately parked vehicles.
-Rear parking courtyards, will only be considered as a viable option when all on-plot and on-street parking options are exhausted and evidence is submitted that the rear parking provision provides a convenient (easily accessed and exited), safe (with good surveillance) and attractive (incorporating landscaping) option for future occupiers. - 3) Opportunities will also be sought from new development proposals to: - a) Improve existing pavements serving the development to make them more accessible for all users. - b) Alleviate existing congestion and on street parking issues particularly relating to the Thriplow primary school and in the parking issues in Heathfield. - c) Where necessary to achieve a good quality and accessible walking and cycling environment to meet the needs of the users of the development and where directly, fairly and reasonably related in scale and kind to the development, s106 contributions towards the initiatives identified above will be sought.
+- 1) Development proposals should adopt a design-led approach to addressing the parking needs generated by the development. - 2) Rear parking courtyards, will only be supported when the use of on-plot and on-street parking options are not practicable and evidence is submitted that the rear parking provision provides a convenient (easily accessed and exited), safe (with good surveillance) and attractive (incorporating landscaping) option for future occupiers. - 3) Opportunities will also be sought from new development proposals to: - a) Improve existing pavements serving the development to make them more accessible for all users. - b) Alleviate existing congestion and on street parking issues particularly relating to the Thriplow primary school and in the parking issues in Heathfield. - c) Where necessary to achieve a good quality and accessible walking and cycling environment to meet the needs of the users of the development and where directly, fairly and reasonably related in scale and kind to the development, s106 contributions towards the initiatives identified above will be sought.